BlueCannonBall/fproc/README.md

 ## Building & Installing

 When run from the root folder of this repo, the commands below compile and install the `fproc` daemon, CLI, and GUI.
+The daemon, CLI, and GUI can be compiled and installed separately from each other using the makefiles provided in their respective directories.
 ```
 $ make
 # make install